tmorin/ceb/book/elements/OnBuilder.md

 # OnBuilder

+> The builder is bundled in the NPM package [@tmorin/ceb-elements-builders](https://www.npmjs.com/package/@tmorin/ceb-elements-builders).

 The builder handles the addition and removal of DOM event listeners.

-Its usage is cover by the reference documentation: [OnBuilder](../api/classes/_tmorin_ceb_elements_builders.OnBuilder.html).
-It's part of the [@tmorin/ceb-elements-builders](https://www.npmjs.com/package/@tmorin/ceb-elements-builders) package.

 ## Challenge yourself